tgrbrooks/ADA/docs/options.rst

 '''''''''''''''''
 Set the minimum and maximum point to plot for each axis.

+``Log scale``
+'''''''''''''
+Use a logarithmic scale for the axis.

+``ln(Y/Y0)``
+'''''''''''''
+Calculates and plots ln(Y/Y0) where Y is the growth measurement, can be useful for identifying and comparing exponential growth as it will be linear in this scale.

 Data
 ----
 The data configuration menu provides options for operations that can applied to the growth/condition data.